 Finally, the industry uses many scoring equations that address the issue differently.
 Also, the companies who develop these algorithms update them periodically, and the lenders who use the formulas adopt the newer versions on their timetables.

 - FICO® 8

 - Ignores collection accounts under $100

-- Does not distinguish between types of collection accounts
+- It does not distinguish between types of collection accounts

 - FICO® 9